Trail Work at Rattray Marsh Conservation Area

 The Waterfront Trail, east of the Bexhill Road allowance is the last remaining section of boardwalk along the main Waterfront Trail route that has not been updated.
 This section of trail is near the end of its usable life and has an uneven deck surface.
 The entire section of boardwalk is being replaced using a helical pile foundation system.
 We’re routing it to the south of the current location to avoid conflict with an existing pipeline easement in this area.

-Construction work is planned for fall 2021.
+Construction work is expected in Winter and early Spring 2022.
 Access to the existing Waterfront Trail will remain open throughout most of the construction but some short-term closures may be required.

 Additional Work with the Region of Peel

 Starting in the fall 2021, the Region of Peel will be constructing a new pump station at the Silver Birch entrance.
+This will result in no entry at Silver Birch Trail and Marshwood Place for the Silver Maple Lane.
 We’re coordinating with the Region of Peel to minimize trail disruptions during the construction period.
-We’re creating a by-pass trail around the staging compound and providing an access trail when permitted by the timing of the Region’s work.
+We’re creating a by-pass trail around the staging compound.
+We will provide an update when this trail is reopened.

 Frequently Asked Questions

 What can I expect during the construction period?

 Construction work is scheduled Monday to Friday, 7 a.m. to 5 p.m.
 You may see additional truck and equipment access at the Bexhill and Silver Birch access points, as well as construction staging compounds near these areas.